OfficeDev/office-js-docs-pr/docs/outlook/outlook-add-ins-overview.md

 - In a [group mailbox](/microsoft-365/admin/create-groups/compare-groups?view=o365-worldwide&preserve-view=true#shared-mailboxes), in a shared mailbox\*, in another user's mailbox\*, in an [archive mailbox](/office365/servicedescriptions/exchange-online-archiving-service-description/archive-features#archive-mailbox), or in a public folder.

   > [!IMPORTANT]
   > \* Support for delegate access scenarios (for example, folders shared from another user's mailbox) was introduced in [requirement set 1.8](/javascript/api/requirement-sets/outlook/requirement-set-1.8/outlook-requirement-set-1.8).
-Shared mailbox support is now in preview.
+Shared mailbox support is now in preview in Outlook on Windows and on Mac.
 To learn more, refer to [Enable shared folders and shared mailbox scenarios](delegate-access.md).

 - Using a custom form.